GIScience/gis-training-resource-center/content/Modul_1/en_qgis_interface_ex2.md

 ### Tasks

 1. First let us create a new project.
 When opening QGIS, you will be greeted by the start menu.
-Beneath this you will see a panel labeled `Project Template`.
+On the left will be a window with recent projects (this will probably be empty).
+To the right will be a news window and beneath this you will see a panel labeled `Project Template`.
     - __Double Click on the Empty Project option__.
 You will be greeted with a white canvas since there is no data loaded into QGIS yet.
 2. First, let's focus on the QGIS interface: Above the Canvas, you will find the __toolbar__ with a lot of different functions.
 To the left and right of the canvas you will find the panels.
 In QGIS, most of the work is done either with __toolbars__ or __panels__.